Vaccinium stamineum: Description

-Biology and ecology
+Distribution and habitat

+It is native to North America, including Ontario, the central and eastern United States, and parts of Mexico.
+It is most common in the southeastern US.

 This plant usually grows in dry, rocky habitat types in forests and fields, but it sometimes occurs in moist areas such as bogs and swamps.
 It grows in acidic, well-drained soils.
 It is wildfire-adapted and associated with fire-tolerant vegetation.

+Ecology

-It establishes via seed, and commonly spreads via woody rhizomes, with a single plant forming what appears to be a thicket with many trunks.
+The plant establishes via seed and commonly spreads via woody rhizomes, with a single plant forming what appears to be a thicket with many trunks.
 Because most of the mass of the plant is underground, it easily survives fire and the above-ground parts grow back.

 The fruits are large for a Vaccinium species.
 They are an important food source for many kinds of wildlife.
 They are eagerly consumed by deer along with the twigs and foliage, the inspiration for the common names deerberry and buckberry.
 Smaller animals gather fallen fruits from the ground.
 They are food for many songbirds, ruffed grouse, bobwhite quail, wild turkey, foxes, raccoons, black bears, chipmunks, and squirrels.

 The plant is pollinated by bees, the primary pollinator being Melitta eickworti.
 Bees dislodge, accumulate, and disperse pollen with buzz pollination while foraging nectar from the bell-shaped flowers.
 This species is a host to the blueberry maggot (Rhagoletis mendax), a pest of blueberry crops.

+Vaccinium stamineum is insect pollinated and is recorded to have been visited in northern Florida by Augochloropsis metallica, Augochloropsis sumptuosa, Megachile addenda, Melitta americana, Xylocopa micans.

 Uses

 The fruit is edible for humans, and the taste has been described as tart, sour, bitter, or "sweet-spicy tasting, a little reminiscent of lady's perfume".
-It has long been collected in the southern United States for preserves and pie filling.
+It has long been collected in the southern US for preserves and pie filling.
 Deerberries contain potent free radical scavenging activities.
 However, deerberry is of the Vaccinium genus, which typically contains high amounts of oxalates.